 We created Greenlight Guru specifically for the unique needs of medical device development.
-Unlike general purpose, legacy EQMS software, Greenlight Guru has been designed to align 1 to 1 with medical device regulations like ISO 13485:2016 and FDA 21 CFR Part 820 immediately out of the box without customization.
+Unlike general-purpose QMS tools, Greenlight Guru has been designed to align 1 to 1 with medical device regulations like ISO 13485:2016 and FDA 21 CFR Part 820 immediately out of the box without customization.

 The documents and records you generate as part of bringing a new medical device to market are necessary for your team.
 This documentation establishes sound, repeatable processes for you to measure and analyze in order to ensure maximum efficiency.
 Managing with intention is important - why would you trust that to the fallible nature of paper?

 An eQMS for medical device companies need to have few key aspects: